jluastro/galaxia/README.rst

 `galaxia <http://galaxia.sourceforge.net>`_ is a code for generating a synthetic model of the galaxy.
-This repository is a modified version of galaxia that enables the user to modify the parameters of the galaxy model.
+This repository is a modified version of galaxia (*Sharma, S., Bland-Hawthorn, J., Johnston, K.
+V., & Binney, J. 2011, ApJ, 730,3*) that enables the user to modify the parameters of the galaxy model.
 This README outlines a slightly different installation and usage than the one described on the galaxia documentation page.

 Installation